John McLeod (explorer): Later life

-After twenty-six years as a fur trader in far-flung remote regions of the continent, the forty-seven-year-old McLeod retired from the Hudson's Bay Company in 1842 and returned to Great Britain, where the subsequent course of his life is unknown.
+After twenty-six years as a fur trader in far-flung remote regions of the continent, the forty-seven-year-old McLeod retired from the Hudson's Bay Company in 1842 and returned to Great Britain.
+He spent the rest of his life back in Lewis, where he took over the management of the farm of Valtos, Lochs from his father, Hector Macleod.

 Legacy

 Mount McLeod, west of Dease Lake, British Columbia, is named for him.